DM Brand collaborations on Instagram

 Now that you understand how to pitch brands, let’s talk about what not to do when pitching to brands.
 When you’re pitching, don’t include your prices.
 You might have a media kit already, or simply have a strong idea of what your prices should be, but you don’t want to reveal anything upfront.

 Influencer marketing and brand collaborations can be quite time-consuming.
-However, if you want to be involved with viral brand collaborations like the best of them, it’s critical that you invest in collaborative marketing tools to boost efficiency and support your social media management team.
+However, if you want to be involved with viral brand collaborations like the best of them, great tools make it significantly easier to work with others and manage your social media posts.

 Having intuitive social media management tools like Sked Social paired with well-structured processes will also make you far more attractive as a brand partner.
 Influencers and brands will be far more likely to collaborate with you again if you’re well-organized.
 Well-timed scheduled posts are also critical if you’re launching a synchronized brand collab or giveaway.